shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 - For a dataset with few no. of columns (lets say 4 or 5) we can create a table manually, but for a high dimensional dataset the manual process will consume lot of time.
 - The selected dataset contains total 32 columns, so its not a good idea to create a table manually to add 32 columns.
-- So I used [psycopg2](https://www.psycopg.org/docs/) API to interact with PostgreSQL database using python and to automate the process to create a dynamic table with dynamic column names and data types.
+- So I used [psycopg2](https://www.psycopg.org/docs/) API to interact with PostgreSQL database and to automate the process to create a dynamic table with dynamic column names and data types.

 #### Function to create a dynamic table with dynamic column names
 ```